 Coffee Hour: every Tuesday at 4:00pm - at the Ocean Grill Restaurant, 845 Ocean Shores Bldv.
 NW (the newly remodeled restaurant in front of Quinault's Sweet Grass Hotel, (formerly The Ramada) - As you come in the main entrance, we'll be meeting in the large room to the right with the long table.

-Present City Council Assignments: Finance Committee - Budget, Radio Board
+Present City Council Assignments: Lodging Tax Advisory Committee (2017-2018), Finance Committee - Warrrants, Radio Board

 Regional Assignments: AWC Legislature Liaison;